TRX Bull Call Spread Strategy

 TRX (TRX Gold Corporation), in the Basic Materials sector, (Gold industry), listed on AMEX.

-TRX Gold Corporation engages in the acquisition, financing, exploration, and development of mineral property interests in the United Republic of Tanzania.
-The company primarily explores for gold deposits.
-It holds interests in the Buckreef gold project located in north-central Tanzania.
+TRX Gold Corporation engages in the exploration, development, and production of mineral property in Tanzania.
+Its flagship project is the Buckreef Gold Project in Tanzania.
 The company was formerly known as Tanzanian Gold Corporation and changed its name to TRX Gold Corporation in May 2022.
-TRX Gold Corporation was incorporated in 1990 and is based in Toronto, Canada.
+The company was incorporated in 1990 and is based in Oakville, Canada.

 What is a bull call spread on TRX?